 A return is any tax or information return, estimated tax declaration or refund claim to include amendments, supplements, supporting schedules, attachments or lists required by, and filed with the IRS by, on behalf of, or with respect to any person or entity.
 Examples of returns include forms filed on paper or electronically, such as Forms 1040, 941, 1120, and other informational forms, such as 1099 or W-2.
-Forms include supporting schedules, attachments or lists that are supplemental to or part of such a return.
+Forms include supporting schedules, attachments or part of such a return.